Alabama Executes Man Convicted in Killing of 3 Officers

 “Nathaniel Woods chose his fate on June 17, 2004.
 That horrific day could have been prevented if he had any kind of compassion or respect for law enforcement," Starr Sidelinker said in reading a statement on behalf of Chisholm's sister.

-Greg Owens, the son of officer Owens, said in a written statement that his father was a 58-year-old grandfather who only wanted to protect people in the city where he grew up.
+Greg Owen, the son of officer Owen, said in a written statement that his father was a 58-year-old grandfather who only wanted to protect people in the city where he grew up.

-"Instead of going home that day, he was ambushed, murdered and died on the floor of a filthy drug house," Greg Owens wrote.
+“Instead of going home that day, he was ambushed, murdered and died on the floor of a filthy drug house," Greg Owen wrote.

 Testimony showed the officers approached a small house where Woods and Spencer were believed to deal drugs; at least two other people were also inside.
 After talking to Woods through a back door, Owen and Chisholm entered.
 State lawyers wrote in court filings that Woods said he was surrendering to officers and soon after Spencer opened fire with a high-powered rifle.
 At his 2005 trial, a prosecutor told jurors that Woods was the “bait” and lured officers deeper in the apartment.

-Note: This story has been corrected to show that the last name of one of the officers killed and his son Greg, quoted, was Owen, not Owens.